DJ45X/PySecureLogin/README.md

 I plan to explore other methods to password encryption such as peppering and other hashing methods similar to bcrypt.
 Implementation of OAuth is also a potential avenue for exploration.
 Other methods for better security may include password polocies.
 ___
 ## Branches
 **main** | Contains the first iteration of this project.
-Will remain and server as my frame of reference on where I started.
+Will remain and serve as my frame of reference on where I started.

 **argon2id** | Will contain any and all updates and improvements as I progress with understanding password hashing and secure methodologies